GoodGuyKali/BSOD-Counter/README.md

 instructions:
 1, compile
-2, place compiled executable inside of your startup programs to get to your startup programs you press Windows Key + R then in the run box you put : shell:startup press enter and drag either a shortcut or the program itself into this folder
+2, place compiled executable inside of your startup programs

+To get to your startup programs you press Windows Key + R

+Then in the run box you put : shell:startup

+Press enter and drag either a shortcut or the program itself into this folder

 everytime your windows boots up this program will  check to see if on this boot, you had a bsod.